The Truth About the DOA and the Wolfeboro Great Danes

 Unfortunately, the response from the DOA was that there was nothing they could do.

-Current state law requires licensing and regulation of breeders who sell 50 puppies or 10 liters per year (RSA 437:1).
+Current state law requires licensing and regulation of breeders who sell 50 puppies or 10 litters per year (RSA 437:1).
 Sales can be confirmed by the health certificates submitted to the DOA upon the sale of a dog by licensed breeders.

 The DOA receives approximately 20,000 health certificates per year, but that data is not recorded nor reviewed; they're simply placed in boxes to collect dust.
 Additionally, unlicensed breeders are not required to submit health certificates to the DOA.

-However, according to District Court testimony, Fay's dogs gave birth to 11 liters in 2016 alone.
+However, according to District Court testimony, Fay's dogs gave birth to 11 litters in 2016 alone.
 Sadly, many of those puppies died, preventing their sale, as well the requirement to submit a health certificate even if Fay had been licensed.
 The certificates for those puppies may not be in Fay's veterinary records, but the records for the 11 C-sections performed are.

 Animal welfare bill SB 569-FN would help prevent such situations as the Wolfeboro case, among many other cruelty cases NH has seen in the past year.